MalharChoure/Dicey_roads/README.md

 # Dicey_roads
 Game in unity for GMTK game jam

+Also to view in unity use Unity version 2021.3.6f1

 The rules are simple:
 * You play as the dice.
 * W, A, S and D are used move around.